 We are deeply committed to creating a diverse, welcoming community with full and equal participation for all individuals and groups.
 We work together daily to foster a respectful and engaged community that embraces all the complexity and individuality each person brings to campus.
 We are dedicated to learning, growing, and becoming our best selves.
 We believe groups of people from a variety of backgrounds and with differing viewpoints are often more resilient and adaptive in solving problems and reaching complex goals than more homogeneous groups.
 They coalesce into an effective community that benefits from the talents and identities of each individual.
-On campus, we offer students the opportunity to connect in different ways.
+Below are some of the ways we create opportunities for our faculty, staff, and students to connect with each other on campus.

 Composed of faculty, staff, and students, the Alliance for an Inclusive Middlebury promotes a comprehensive approach to issues of diversity, access, and equity on campus.